 Phil graduated from Middlebury College in 1992 and earned his law degree from the University of Oregon in 1997.

-MANAGER: ROSE HOLDORF
+MANAGEment consultant: ROSE HOLDORF

 Rose is a 2009 Media Institute alumna with a degree in Humanities and Media and Cultural Studies from Macalester College in 2011.
 A native to Oregon, Rose returned to Portland in 2014 and currently also works at the Northwest Film Center and for an organic produce farm as a Market Manager.
 With a strong background in media production and non-profit work, she took on the Program Manager position for the 2014 Documentary Program and loves working with students to discuss and develop their summer projects.
 Rose hopes to continue to empower aspiring media makers and strengthen our Portland community in her role at the Media Institute for Social Change.
+Rose is on sabbatical this year while she participates in a craft and education fellowship at North House Folk School in Minnesota.

 PROGRAM MANAGER: JOSH KLETZKIN